 But the mechanisms of discovery are changing.

-Instead of competing primarily on Advertising for clicks inside search engines, businesses may increasingly compete for visibility within AI-mediated recommendations and intelligent systems that filter information on behalf of users.
+Instead of competing primarily for clicks inside search engines, businesses may increasingly compete for visibility within AI-mediated recommendations and intelligent systems that filter information on behalf of users.

 In this environment, reputation, authority, trust, and structured credibility may become even more valuable than raw traffic itself.

-The Future of the person and company Website
+The Future of the Personal and Company Website

 AI agents may reduce reliance on traditional website clicks, but people will continue to seek trusted brands, recognisable companies, and authentic experiences.
 This becomes especially important in industries like travel, hospitality, and lifestyle, where customers often want to see the host, the people behind the company, and the real-world experience before making decisions.
 AI may streamline discovery, but strong brands, websites, and human trust will remain essential parts of the digital economy.